• ABS warning light on

 • C0041

-• Inspect the left rear wheel speed sensor and wiring for damage.
+• Inspect the brake pressure sensor and wiring for damage.

 • Repair or replace damaged wiring or connectors.